 Please see visit the Coronavirus Information page for the most up to date advice from Peter MacCallum Cancer Centre about COVID-19.

 If you have COVID-19 symptoms and cannot leave home due to disability or the need to care for others, then you may be able to be tested at home.
-To discover all testing options call the DHHS coronavirus (COVID-19) hotline on 1800 675 398 or visit the Coronavirus (COVID-19) testing in the disability sector fact sheet.
+To discover all testing options, call the Department of Health Coronavirus (COVID-19) hotline on 1800 675 398 or visit the Coronavirus (COVID-19) testing in the disability sector fact sheet.

 Are you Aboriginal or Torres Strait islander?
 Please visit Aboriginal and Torres Strait Islander Health for more information.